Bankman-Fried heads to Brooklyn jail notorious for poor conditions

 Hernandez' lawyers have likened his confinement conditions to those of a "prisoner of war."
 Guo's lawyers in March called MDC "an extraordinarily dangerous environment," citing a recent lockdown in response to an increase in contraband including weapons.

-(Reporting by Luc Cohen in New York; Editing by Noeleen Walder and Daniel Wallis)
+(Reporting by Luc Cohen in New York; Editing by Noeleen Walder, Daniel Wallis and Cynthia Osterman)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))